Quansight/ragna/docs/community/contribute.md

 ### Set up development environment and run Ragna

 We use [Pixi](https://pixi.sh/dev/) to manage development environments with Ragna.
-The required development dependencies are listed in the `pyproject.toml` file at the root directory of the project.

 Ragna has three main development environments: `dev-all-py310`, `dev-all-py311`, and `dev-all-py312`, which use Python 3.10, 3.11, and 3.12, respectively.
 The environment